jinfeijoy/computer_vision/README.md

 # Computer Vision

--------------------- HOLD for the following planning for future ------------------------
+-------------------- HOLD for the following planning for future ------------------------ In the early stage, it called digital image processing, just recently, with powerful computer and ML/DL, it become CV.
+Previously the most important part for digital image processing is kernal, people need to manually adjust kernal to process image.
+Currently the computer can train model to calculate millions of kernals and do model selection for different scenarios.
+For example, for different image problems, e.g. image classification, can be done with different small projects with kernal trained.
+With more data and more scenarios, the model will be more accurate.

 ### Planning
 * [Computer Vision Tutorial for Beginners | Learn Computer Vision](https://www.projectpro.io/data-science-in-python-tutorial/computer-vision-tutorial-for-beginners#mcetoc_1fcvfccbed):  Oct22 - Oct29